 The journal's policy is to obtain at least two independent reviews of each article.
-It operates an un-blinded reviewing policy (authors may choose to conceal their name upon request).
+It operates a double blind peer reviewing policy in which the reviewer’s name is withheld from the author and, the author’s name from the reviewer.
 Referees will be encouraged to provide substantive, constructive reviews that provide suggestions for improving the work and distinguish between mandatory and non-mandatory recommendations.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.

 The list of authors should include all those who can legitimately claim authorship.
 This is all those who:

 - Made a substantial contribution to the concept or design of the work; or acquisition, analysis or interpretation of data,

 - Drafted the article or revised it critically for important intellectual content,